Celebrating Women of the Y Luncheon

 The Trotter Family YMCA has been committed to our community for over 50 years.
 We provide quality programs, available to everyone regardless of age, religion, or socio-economic background.
 No one is ever turned away at the YMCA.
 Our mission is to put Judeo-Christian principles into practice through programs that build healthy spirit, mind, and body for all.

-Our goal with the luncheon is to raise $250,000, which will provide funding to support children and families in their pursuit of academic achievement, chronic disease prevention, and swim safety as well as provide funding to support our efforts around social equity.
+Our goal with the luncheon was to raise $250,000, which will provide funding to support children and families in their pursuit of academic achievement, chronic disease prevention, and swim safety as well as provide funding to support our efforts around social equity.

 For more information, please email Rosemary Lengefeld or call 713-781-1061.